-- ¼ cup lemon sugar syrup (recipe above)
+¼ cup lemon sugar syrup (see recipe in Directions)

 ½ teaspoon vanilla extract

 8 ounces prepared vanilla cake, crumbled into medium pieces (about 4 cups)

 Make the lemon sugar syrup: Bring the sugar, water, and lemon zest to a boil over medium heat in a small saucepan and boil until the sugar is completely dissolved and the syrup thickens slightly, about 3 minutes.
 Remove from the heat and stir in the lemon juice.
 Cool completely and remove any big pieces of lemon zest.
 Place the berries in a bowl and toss with ¼ cup of the lemon syrup; set aside while you make the cream.

 Make the lemon cream: Using a stand mixer fitted with the whisk attachment (or a hand mixer or just a whisk and bowl), beat the heavy cream to stiff peaks, 2 to 3 minutes.
 Add the sour cream, ¼ cup lemon sugar syrup, and vanilla, and whisk back to stiff peaks, 1 to 2 minutes.